SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Conclusions

 \section{Conclusions}

-Existing literatures that we are aware of in the areas of audio fake detection, consider fake types mainly including: impersonation, speech synthesis, voice conversion, replay and audio manipulation.
-The fake utterances mostly generated by altering timbre, prosody, linguistic content or channel noise of the original audio.
-They not cover the fake type: the original scene of the utterance is manipulated by another scene.
-We design the first dataset that consider a fake audio that a scene of the audio is forged by another one using speech enhancement technologies.
-This paper presents design policy, manipulation of fake audio, evaluation metrics of the SceneFake dataset.
+\blackf{Over the last few decades, a lot of important and impressive datasets have been designed for fake audio detection.
+However, as far as we are aware of, the existing literature in the area of fake audio detection considers} fake types mainly including: impersonation, speech synthesis, voice conversion, replay and audio manipulation.
+The fake utterances \blackf{are} mostly generated by altering timbre, prosody, linguistic content or channel noise of the original audio, \blackf{which don not cover scene-fake audio}: the original scene of the utterance is manipulated by another scene. \blackf{We design the first dataset named SceneFake that considers a counterfeit method where a scene of the audio is forged by another scene using speech enhancement technologies.
+This paper presents the design policy, collection of real utterances, manipulation of fake audio and evaluation metrics of the SceneFake dataset.
 The fake audio is enhanced by using several speech enhancement models.
-This paper also reported the baseline results on this dataset.
-The results show that it is more challenging to detect the unknown scene manipulated audio.
-We strongly believe that the SceneFake dataset will not only facilitate reproducible research but also further accelerate and foster research on fake audio detection and audio forensics.
-Future work includes the above-mentioned in the Section~\ref{sec:dis}.
+We provide the label information of speech enhancement methods used in the fake utterances to researchers.
+We also report the baseline results of scene fake audio detection on our dataset.
+The results show that it is more challenging to detect unknown scene manipulated audio compared with the known one.
+We strongly believe that the publicly available SceneFake dataset and benchmark results will not only facilitate reproducible research but also further accelerate and foster research on fake audio detection and audio forensics.
+Our work is preliminary, and some limitations still exist, as mentioned in Section~\ref{sec:dis}.
+Future work includes hopefully addressing the aforementioned limitations, as well as further studying the relationship between speech enhancement performance and fake audio detection results. }